ArturoDeza/NeuroFovea/README.md

     <td><img src="https://github.com/ArturoDeza/NeuroFovea/blob/master/Reference_vs_Synth_Metamer_V1.gif" width="440"> </td>
     <td><img src="https://github.com/ArturoDeza/NeuroFovea/blob/master/Synth_vs_Synth_Metamer_V2.gif" width="440"> </td>
   <tr>
-    <td colspan="2"><b>Left:</b> we have a metamer that is metameric to its reference image (an approximate to the original high resolution image when sent through an autoencoder).
+    <td colspan="2"><b>Left:</b> we have a metamer that is metameric to its reference image.
 The rate of growth of the receptive fields on of the rendered metamer resembles the size of receptive fields of neurons in V1. <b>Right:</b>, we have two images that are heavily distorted in the visual periphery, are not metameric to the reference image, but are metameric to each other (perturbed with differente noise samples).
 The rate of growth of these receptive fields correspong to the sizes of V2 neurons, where it is hypothesized that the ventral stream is sensitive to texture. </td>
   </tr>
 </table>